 Connect to the community.
 The same concept applies to creating a community.
 Company leaders need to model connective behaviors at the top.
 One way we’ve seen senior leaders do this recently is by making significant efforts to support social justice issues and engaging more fully in a discussion about what it means to be Black in corporate life.
 HR teams can support managers in these conversations with employees by offering resources – whether that’s creating new learning paths or providing guides on how to approach challenging topics.

-To survive and thrive in the upcoming months, we need to shift our priorities from figuring out the unknown to practicing responsive behaviors.
+To survive and thrive in the upcoming months, we must shift our priorities from figuring out the unknown to practicing responsive behaviors.
 Start with your managers to impact the organization on a broader level using our recommendations.